When you sign into Primo, you are able to do the following:

 Tip: When you find a secondary source that is especially useful for your research project, look at its full record in Primo to find its Library of Congress Subject Headings.
 Click on one of them and you'll find every other book that shares that same subject heading.

-Scholars produce writing in several different genres, including entries in specialized subject encyclopedias; edited and annotated volumes of primary sources; surveys or textbooks; articles published in scholarly journals; articles aimed at a general audience that are published in popular venues such as magazines or blogs; scholarly essays published as part of a digital humanities project; and monographs.
+Historians produce scholarship in several different genres, including entries in specialized subject encyclopedias; edited and annotated volumes of primary sources; surveys or textbooks; articles published in scholarly journals; articles aimed at a general audience that are published in popular venues such as magazines or blogs; scholarly essays published as part of a digital humanities project; and monographs.

 A scholarly monograph: